nizhu/ruby-intro-site/source/_posts/2013-07-27-installing-ruby.markdown

 rbenv version
 # system (set by /usr/local/opt/rbenv/version)
 echo '2.0.0-p247' > .rbenv-version
+rbenv version
 # 2.0.0-p247 (set by /tmp/.rbenv-version)
-{% endcodeblock %}
+{% endcodeblock %}s

-The best thing about forcing versions is that you can commit this file to your code repository, and it will ensure that developer on every machine using rbenv will be using the version of Ruby that is intended.
+The best thing about setting versions with the file is that you can commit this file to your code repository, and it will ensure that every developer on every computer using rbenv will be using the version of Ruby that is intended (unless they really don't want to).

 1. [rvm][1]
 2. [rbenv][2]